-Patients with elevated Lp(a) are at risk even if their LDL-C is optimally controlled by statins.4 In particular, residual risk for a recurrent event is about 10% even when statins and other lipid-lowering therapies (i.e., PCSK9 inhibitors) are used to lower LDL-C.15
+Patients with elevated Lp(a) are at risk even if their LDL-C is optimally controlled by statins.
+In particular, residual risk conferred by Lp(a) for a recurrent event is about 10% even when statins and other lipid-lowering therapies (i.e., PCSK9 inhibitors) are used to lower LDL-C.